HanStolpo/NetVinylGLFW/README.md

-                    => (Maybe c -> IO())                        -- The specific call back registration function -> Lens' s [TplGLFW c]                      -- The lens allowing us to store the result -> m (s -> m s)                             -- The resultant updater function transfering callback results
+                    => (Maybe c -> IO())                        -- The specific call back registration function -> Lens' s [TplGLFW c]                      -- The lens allowing us to store the result -> m (s -> m s)                             -- The resultant updater function transfering callback results setCallBackGLFW f l = do
+        -- Create the uncurried call back and the update function which are glued together (cb, upd) <- glueCbGLFW l
+        -- set the call back
+        liftIO $ f (Just (curryGLFW cb))
+        return upd

+    -- Take a lens form some type to a list of tuples and return two functions -- the one function adds values to the list as an IO action -- the other function empties the list and modifies the type using the lens glueCbGLFW :: MonadIO m => Lens' s [t] -> m (t -> IO (), s -> m s) glueCbGLFW l = do
+            -- an STM TVar used communicate between the two functions var <- liftIO $ newTVarIO ([] :: [t]) let -- The call back appends new tuple values to the list cb t = atomically . flip modifyTVar' (t:) $ var -- The updater set the value referenced by the lens and clears the list in the TVar upd s = (liftIO $ atomically . flip swapTVar [] $ var) >>= (\ts -> return $ set l ts s) return (cb, upd)

     -- Example of call back registration
     -- The type which stores the results of the window size call back for this instant